PapenfussLab/bioshake/README.md

 `makeSingleThread` declares how to build `Magic` things.
 The list is a bunch of tags that must hold for the _input_ files, and the second parameter is just the function to build output files given inputs.

+### The Input stage

+The first stage `input` is probably the most confusing part about getting a pipeline running.
+Stages generate some output that is fed to the next stage in the pipeline, hence the first stage has to "generate" some output files, which are just the input files on disk.
+We need some data structure to represent input files on the disk:

+    data Input = Input deriving Show

+First this is to declare the paths "output" from the stage.
+As the input stage, we just return a list of input files:

+    instance Pathable Input where
+      paths _ = ["sample_R1.fastq.gz", "sample_R2.fastq.gz"]

+We've assumed the inputs here are paired end reads, hence there are two fastq files.
+This is not sufficient as we must declare our inputs have certain
+properties: it is compilable to shake rules, that the reads are from paired end sequencing, that they are fastq files, and furthermore that they should be referenced against some genome:

+    instance Compilable Input
+    instance PairedEnd Input
+    instance IsFastQ Input
+    instance Referenced In where
+      getRef _ = "/path/to/hg38.fa"
+      name _ = "hg38"